SESYNC-ci/online-data-with-R-lesson/docs/_slides/scrape.md

 ===

-Set `fill = TRUE` when you convert the html table into an R data frame, so that inconsistent numbers of columns in each row are filled in.
+`html_table()` converts the html table into an R data frame.
+Set `fill = TRUE` so that inconsistent numbers of columns in each row are filled in.